SamAllen06/lake_temp_work/test_results/combinatorial_timing.md

 When generating combinatorial test cases using ACTS and our csv2nc Python script, we timed each stage with different degrees of interaction.
-The configuration file used with acts is `REPO:/test_resources/acts/lake_temp_combinatorial.conf`.
+The configuration file used with ACTS is `REPO:/test_resources/acts/lake_temp_combinatorial.conf`.
 Seven iterations were run for each degree of interaction using a bash for loop.
 Note that the time was collected using `real` time from the `time` command, not ACTS reported time.
 We suspect the difference is because ACTS's measurement does not include the time it takes to write